boogogee/github/README.md

-# Git Hub Notes
+# GitHub Quick Start

 I needed a place to put all of my notes on how to get started and use GitHub.
 I am not a GitHub master by any means, I am writing this to solidify the few things that I know and to learn a lot more.
+I want to provide the commands to run but also explain why you are running them.
 The object is to do 90% from the command line.

 ## Prerequisites